A 2.1 Honours degree in Physics or a related subject.

 The Masters in Astrophysics gives you an understanding of the principles and methods of modern astrophysics at a level appropriate for a professional physicist.

-· The University of Glasgow’s School of Physics and Astronomy is ranked 2nd in Scotland (Complete University Guide 2015).
+- Physics and Astronomy at the University of Glasgow is ranked 3rd in Scotland (Complete University Guide 2017).

-· You will gain the theoretical, observational and computational skills necessary to analyse and solve advanced astrophysics problems, providing you with an excellent foundation for a career of scientific leadership in academia or industry.
+- You will gain the theoretical, observational and computational skills necessary to analyse and solve advanced astrophysics problems, providing you with an excellent foundation for a career of scientific leadership in academia or industry.

-· You will develop transferable skills that will improve your career prospects, such as project management, team-working, advanced data analysis, problem-solving, critical evaluation of scientific literature, advanced laboratory and computing skills, and how to effectively communicate with different audiences.
+- You will develop transferable skills that will improve your career prospects, such as project management, team-working, advanced data analysis, problem-solving, critical evaluation of scientific literature, advanced laboratory and computing skills, and how to effectively communicate with different audiences.

-· You will benefit from direct contact with our group of international experts who will teach you cutting-edge physics and supervise your projects.
+- You will benefit from direct contact with our group of international experts who will teach you cutting-edge physics and supervise your projects.

 Modes of delivery of the MSc in Astrophysics include lectures, seminars and tutorials and allow students the opportunity to take part in lab, project and team work.